 7. A lot more The Ordinary stores are coming to the U.S.

-The Ordinary's first three U.S. stores recently opened in NYC's Nolita neighborhood, Cobble Hill in Brooklyn, and Miami's Design District in Florida.
-But our spies tell us there are way more locations on the way.
-Four more New York City stores will open this year, as well as locations in Los Angeles and San Francisco, so The Ordinary fans on either coast will have a place to call home.
+The Ordinary's first three U.S. stores opened in NYC's Nolita neighborhood, Cobble Hill in Brooklyn, and Miami's Design District in Florida.
+Five more New York City stores opened soon after, along with locations in Chicago and San Francisco, so The Ordinary fans everywhere have a place to call home.
+Something tells us this is just the beginning.